Gerfunky/TinyPixelMapper-Teensy-FFT/README.md

 # TinyPixelMapper-Teensy-FFT
-TinyPixelMapper Teensy code to send FFT data to the ESP8266
+TinyPixelMapper Teensy LC code to send FFT data to the ESP8266 used for the project  [TinyPixelMapper](https://github.com/Gerfunky/TinyPixelMapper)